 Come enjoy a Q&A, reading, and signing and take in the atmosphere of the area's newest bookstore, opened last year by Ellen Trachtenberg in charming Narberth, just over the Schuylkill River from Philadelphia.

-Join book maven Robin Kall Homonoff as she welcomes Janet Benton, Gina Sorell, and two other novelists to her Point Street Reading Series, Providence, Rhode Island.
+Join book maven Robin Kall Homonoff as she welcomes novelists Janet Benton, Gina Sorell, Hana Alyan, Courtney Maum, and Rumaan Alam to her Point Street Reading Series, Providence, Rhode Island.

 What are the stories only you can tell?
 In this workshop, Finding Your Gold, Janet will lead you in finding these stories.
 Next you'll start telling one or more, as fact or fiction, via exercises designed to unlock the doors.
 There's a modest fee.
 Sign up by emailing email@example.com.

-Join Janet Benton and another author, Alexandria Marzano-Leznevich (a combination murder investigation and memoir, THE FACT OF A BODY, Flatiron/Macmillan).
-They'll interview each other about breaking the rules, combining intimate facts and research, writing with a strong concern for social justice, and more, with room for audience questions.
+Join Janet Benton and Alexandria Marzano-Leznevich (author of THE FACT OF A BODY, a combination murder investigation-memoir) as they interview each other about breaking the rules, combining intimate facts and research, writing with a strong concern for social justice, and more.

 Join writers Janet Golden (Rutgers-Camden historian) and Janet Benton (historical novelist) at the Writers House on the Rutgers University Camden campus.
 What role does the imagination play in the writing of history?
 What role does research play in the writing of a historical novel about made-up people?
 Come hear these two writers discuss this, as well as their work on mothers and babies in history.
 Golden's book, A Social History of Wet Nursing in America: From Breast to Bottle was highly useful to Benton as she wrote her historical novel set in 1883 Philadelphia, Lilli de Jong.
 A short reading from the novel and book-signing will follow.